-Phantom Of The Country Opera
+Phantom of the Country Opera

 A side-splitting, Country-Western adaptation of the infamous masked opera ghost and his muse.